mendhak/waveshare-epaper-display/README.md

 The scripts cache the calendar and weather information, to avoid hitting weather API rate limits.
 If you want to force a weather update, you can delete the `cache_weather.json`.
-If you want to force a calendar update, you can delete the `calendar.pickle` or `outlookcalendar.pickle`.
+If you want to force a calendar update, you can delete the `cache_calendar.pickle` or `cache_outlookcalendar.pickle`.
 If you want to force a re-login to Google or Outlook, delete the `token.pickle` or `outlooktoken.bin`.